IATA-Cargo/ONE-Record/working_draft/API/docs/logistics-objects.md

     }
 ```

+!!! note
-> **Note:** Only the owner of the Logistics Object is responsible for updating the AuditTrail.
+        The users of the logistics object can retrieve the audit trail.
+Only the owner of the logistics object MAY be responsible for updating the audit trail.
-> The users of the Logistics Object CAN only retrieve the Audit Trail.

-The ONE Record client CAN specify a date-time window.

 The AuditTrail of a Logistics Object can be retrieved by performing a GET request to the Logistics Object URI appended by: "/audit-trail", e.g.
 [https://1r.example.com/logistics-objects/11ccfb7c-3643-41db-8098-740fccd97c93/audit-trail](https://1r.example.com/logistics-objects/11ccfb7c-3643-41db-8098-740fccd97c93/audit-trail)

-In order to retrieve the history of a Logistics Object between two dates, a query parameter should be added to the request URL as follows: "?updated-from=YYYYMMDDThhmmssZ&updated-to=YYYYMMDDThhmmssZ"
+In order to retrieve the history of a Logistics Object between two dates, a query parameter should be added to the request URL as follows: "?updated-from=YYYYMMDDThhmmssZ&updated-to=YYYYMMDDThhmmssZ".
+The ONE Record client MUST specify this date-time window.

 ## Request